 Look at the results – they are clustered close together but for the PageSize.
 Also, except for Brizy, the speed of the pages is well under performance standard.
 This true for Google’s Core Web Vitals [LCP, TTI, CLS] which will be used to rank websites on performance.
 There are 3 principal metrics.
 First, LCP is the Largest Contentful Paint which measures the time it takes for the most important and relevant content on a web page to load and it should be < 2.5 seconds which all our Page Builders easily beat.

 TTI — Time To first Interactive measure the time users have to wait before they can start interacting with page components.
 This should be 1.5 seconds or less and again all our page builders easily beat this Google standard.

 CLS- Cumulative Layout Shift measures the stability of the page layout on load and should be less than a 0.10 reading.
 CLS presents a problem to page designers that use parallax effects or animations on page load to direct clients attention to key promotions and messaging.

 There is a simple explanation for these results.
 Each one of the landing pages was optimized for performance just like developers would do for any project.
 The database and associated utilities were optimized using WP Optimize.
-All the images were lossy compressed by Re-Smush It which also triggered lazy loading of images.
-Finally, two caching systems, WPRocket and LightSpeed were used for page optimization by caching settings and HTML/JS/CSS minimizing and file combinations.
+All the images were lossy compressed by Re-Smush Itand the Squoosh.app which also triggered lazy loading of images.
+Finally, two caching systems, WPRocket and LightSpeed were used for page optimization by means of caching settings, HTML/JS/CSS minimizing and file combinations.
 The idea was to insure that all Builders had the same optimizations.
 The result is no Builder showed a runaway runtime advantage.
 However, for page editing and layout ease of use there was some distinct winners and losers.